lawrence-ip/splitcheque/README.md

 ## Features

 - **Add People First**: Manage participants with an intuitive interface
-- **Smart Expense Tracking**: Select who paid and who participated with dropdowns and checkboxes
+- **Smart Expense Tracking**: Select who paid and who participated with "Select All" checkboxes
+- **Autocomplete**: Smart suggestions for "Paid By" field and expense descriptions
 - **Edit & Delete**: Full CRUD operations for expenses
 - **Optimal Debt Settlement**: Minimizes the number of transactions needed using advanced algorithms
 - **Beautiful UI**: Modern, responsive design that works on all devices
+- **Mobile-Friendly**: Floating navigation bar and touch-optimized interface
 - **Real-time Calculations**: Instant results as you add expenses
 - **Individual Balances**: Clear visualization of who owes money and who is owed money
+- **Stripe Donation**: Support the project with integrated Stripe donation link

 ## 🚀 Quick Deploy to Netlify